-#42 If you are planning to bring a car from Georgia to Armenia you will need a cross-border authorization to cross the border to Armenia.
+#42 If you are planning to bring a car from Georgia to Armenia, you will need cross-border authorization to cross the border to Armenia.
 It’s a document from the car rental authorizing you to take the car to Armenia in Georgian and translated to Armenian!
-It will cost at least 50 USD and you’ll probably need to request it 1 or 2 days in advance.
+It will cost at least 50 USD, and you’ll probably need to request it 1 or 2 days in advance.

 #43 Additionally, you will also need to buy car insurance in Armenia, but you’ll need to buy it in Armenia.
 Right after crossing the border, you’ll find many places selling insurance.
 Just stop and buy it.
 It’ll probably cost 10-15 USD.

-#44 In Armenia you’ll find free WIFI everywhere, restaurants, bars, hotels, guesthouses, and even some tourist attractions!
-However, if you want you can also easily buy a sim card close to the borders.
-We didn’t buy and didn’t miss it!
+#44 In Armenia, you’ll find free WIFI everywhere, restaurants, bars, hotels, guesthouses, and even some tourist attractions!
+However, if you want, you can also easily buy a sim card close to the borders.
+We didn’t buy it and didn’t miss it!

 #47 If you can buy products on the side of the road.
-This way you will get great products at very reasonable prices and it will directly help the local economy!
-Fruits, nuts, honey, and wine are some of the great things you can buy…
+This way, you will get great products at very reasonable prices, and it will directly help the local economy!
+Fruits, nuts, honey, and wine are some great things you can buy…

-#48 Be aware that the working day starts very late… There’s nothing open before 9:00… However, at night many things come to live, particularly in Yerevan.
+#48 Be aware that the working day starts very late… Nothing opens before 9:00… However, many things come to life at night, particularly in Yerevan.

-#49 Crossing borders between Georgia and Armenia is perfectly easy and fairly quick.
+#49 Crossing the borders between Georgia and Armenia is perfectly easy and fairly quick.
 One time took us 30 minutes, the other for almost 2 hours.
-But most importantly it was peaceful and without any “problems” from the Police.
-We were particularly worried about the Brava Border (because it’s very small) but it was very simple and without any trouble!
+But most importantly, it was peaceful without any “problems” from the Police.
+We were particularly worried about the Brava Border (because it’s very small), but it was very simple and without any trouble!

 #50 If you want to travel to a country that it’s still off the radar of tourism, visiting Armenia is probably one of your best options!
-It’s safe, cheap, relaxed, fairly easy to travel.
-It has many interesting destinations and unique culture and history!
+It’s safe, cheap, relaxed, and fairly easy to travel.
+It has many exciting destinations and unique culture and history!

 Bonus Armenia Travel Tip